juglab/Zebrafish_nuclear_volume_analysis/README.md

 ## Usage

 Go to the folder `examples/3D/`.
 This contains three notebooks: `1_training.ipynb` (for training a new StarDist 3D model if you have raw images and corresponding GT segmentation images for training), `2_prediction.ipynb` (for predicting on unseen test images after training is performed or if you already have a trained model), `Fish_statistics.ipynb`(this computes the metrics such as volumes given segmented images and writes the resultrs out as .xls spreadsheets).

-## Trained model

-If you simply want to use the trained model used in the [*paper*](https://www.biorxiv.org/content/biorxiv/early/2021/07/27/2021.07.27.453460.full.pdf) and want to use it to predict results on new data, skip `1_training.ipynb` notebook and simply start with `2_prediction.ipynb`.
-The trained model is provided in this repository at `examples/3D/models/stardist_fish_5gt/`.